Your GSD2 coordinator is

-Pompe disease is a disorder of the metabolism first described in 1932 by Dr J C Pompe.
-In this case it means that there is a problem with one of the stages in the normal processing of food to make energy.
+Pompe disease is a disorder of metabolism first described in 1932 by Dr J C Pompe.
+The main issue in Pompe disease is that there is a lack of the enzyme, called acid alpha-glucosidase (GAA) which is responsible for degrading glycogen inside the lysosome of the cells.

 It is a rare neuromuscular, genetic condition that occurs in babies, children and adults who inherit a defective gene from each of their parents.
 Though the genetic defect that causes GSD2 is present at birth, symptoms may appear at any time from birth to adulthood.